 These questions made me curious.
-As I was struggling to figure out the “mysterious” way Pinterest works these questions were exactly what were in my mind.
+As I was struggling to figure out the “mysterious” way Pinterest works, these questions were exactly what I wanted to be answered.

 I wanted answers to all these questions and that’s why I clicked on them to read more.

 This is what you can do.